Menu

 Introduction

 The American Civil War was a proving ground for firearms innovation, a time when manufacturers fought not only on battlefields but also in factories, pushing the limits of technology to supply the Union and Confederate forces with reliable weaponry.
 Among the pantheon of Civil War revolvers, one name often takes a backseat to the likes of Colt and Remington—but should not be overlooked.
-The 1863 Starr Army Revolver, a robust and highly serviceable firearm, played a vital role in arming Union forces and remains a fascinating artifact of 19th-century firearms engineering.
+The 1863 Starr Army Revolver, a robust and highly serviceable firearm, played a vital role in arming Union forces and remains a notable artifact of 19th-century firearms engineering.

 The Origins of Starr Arms and Its Inventor

 The Starr Arms Company was founded by Eben T. Starr, a prolific firearms designer whose vision led to several innovative revolver designs.
-The company, originally based in Binghamton, New York, later moved its primary manufacturing operations to Middletown, Connecticut, where it produced some of the most sophisticated percussion revolvers of the era.
+The company, originally based in Yonkers, New York, later moved its primary manufacturing operations to Middletown, Connecticut, where it produced some of the most sophisticated percussion revolvers of the era.

 Starr was not merely a businessman—he was an inventor, securing multiple patents for firearm mechanisms.
 His designs were engineered for military use rather than civilian sales, making the company a crucial supplier to the Union Army.
 The earlier Model 1858 Starr double-action revolver, while advanced for its time, was met with skepticism by troops who found its mechanism complex and prone to fouling in the field.
 This led to the development of a simplified, more rugged design: the Model 1863 Starr Army Revolver.